-4. FINANCIAL IMPLICATIONS
+5. FINANCIAL IMPLICATIONS

-4.1 Included in the body of the report.
+5.1 Included in the body of the report.

-5. LEGAL IMPLICATIONS
+6. LEGAL IMPLICATIONS

-- 5.1 There is a considerable amount of legislation affording specific employment rights such as paid holiday, maternity leave and pay, entitlement to redundancy payments, minimum notice periods and protection from unfair dismissal, to name but a few to employees.
-Self-employed consultants, on the other hand, are not entitled to these enhanced statutory rights or protections. - 5.2 In addition to statutory rights, an employer/employee relationship also implies a duty of trust and confidence between the parties concerned and suggests that neither should act in such a way as to undermine it.
+- 6.1 There is a considerable amount of legislation affording specific employment rights such as paid holiday, maternity leave and pay, entitlement to redundancy payments, minimum notice periods and protection from unfair dismissal, to name but a few to employees.
+In general terms Self-employed individuals consultants, on the other hand, are not entitled to these enhanced statutory rights or protections, because, arguably, they are not employees in the strict legal sense.
+However, given the distinction between an employee and a worker, in light of the recent high profile cases including the Uber and the Pimlico Plumber cases some self-employed individuals may be classified as workers with legal entitlement to paid holiday, national minimum wage, etc. - 6.2 In addition to statutory rights, an employer/employee relationship also implies a duty of trust and confidence between the parties concerned and suggests that neither should act in such a way as to undermine it.
 This notion introduces the idea of reasonableness into the way in which employers treat their employees.
-But the relationship between an organisation and a self-employed consultant does not have the same implied duties, with the consultant's protection relying largely on the contractual terms in place. - 5.3 Describing a role as a consultant will not provide a definitive position and as a starting point, there are three key areas that should be evaluated: - (i) a requirement for personal service - (ii) the existence of mutuality of obligation - (iii) the level of control that the council has over an individual. - 5.3.1 Personal service Is the individual personally required to perform services for the company?
+But the relationship between an organisation and a self-employed consultant does not have the same implied duties, with the consultant's protection relying largely on the contractual terms in place. - 6.3 Describing a role as a consultant will not provide a definitive position and as a starting point, there are three key areas that should be evaluated: - (i) a requirement for personal service - (ii) the existence of mutuality of obligation - (iii) the level of control that the council has over an individual. - 6.3.1 Personal service Is the individual personally required to perform services for the company?
 An employee is someone who is employed under a contract of service, that is, a contract that requires them to personally turn up for work and carry out the duties requested of them.
 A consultant, on the other hand, is engaged under a contract for services, that is, a contract under which they agree to provide the company with particular services.
-But, while they are obliged to ensure that these services are provided, they are not necessarily required to carry out the work personally. - 5.3.2 Mutuality of obligation Are employers obliged to offer individuals work under their agreed contract?
+But, while they are obliged to ensure that these services are provided, they are not necessarily required to carry out the work personally. - 8.3.2 Mutuality of obligation Are employers obliged to offer individuals work under their agreed contract?
 Equally, if an employer offers an individual work, are they obliged to accept it?
-If they are, it could indicate an employment relationship. - 5.3.3 Control How much control does the employer have over an individual?
-Who decides what work needs to be done, how it should be done and when? - 5.4 HMRC uses different, albeit similar, criteria when determining individual's employment status or otherwise.
-This means that an individual could be considered an employee for tax purposes and yet remain a consultant from an employment perspective.
-As stated above the process of engaging consultants is being tightened with the appropriate checks and balances.
+If they are, it could indicate an employment relationship. - 6.3.3 Control How much control does the employer have over an individual?
+Who decides what work needs to be done, how it should be done and when? - 6.4 HMRC uses different, albeit similar, criteria when determining individual's employment status or otherwise.
+This means that an individual could be considered an employee for tax purposes and yet remains a consultant from an employment perspective.
+As stated above, the processes relating to the engagement of consultants is being tightened with the appropriate checks and balances, taking in account the impact of IR35 regulations.
 These will reduce or eliminate the obvious employment law risks including the accrual of the statutory protection rights set out in para 5.1 above.
 HR advice should be sought to ensure that each assignment/engagement is not likely to give rise to employment or "contract of services.
+Ultimately, who is an employee or a worker, or self- employed individual for employment law purposes is a matter for the court to decide.